AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

      ![](../images/lab07-image23.png)

-1. Why This Step Matters - This is the model that will learn patterns in your data.
+   >**Note**: Why This Step Matters - This is the model that will learn patterns in your data.
 It builds multiple decision trees and combines them into one strong prediction tool.
 It's especially effective for your logistics dataset because it can handle both numerical and categorical features like ETA, distance, and material type.

-   - Add and Connect the Train Model Component

-     **Goal:** You will connect the Two-Class Decision Forest model and the training dataset to the Train Model component.
+   >**Note**: Add and Connect the Train Model Component.
+You will connect the Two-Class Decision Forest model and the training dataset to the Train Model component.
 This enables Azure ML Designer to train your model on historical shipment data.

 1. In the Component tab, search for **Train Model**.
 Drag the component into your canvas, placing it below the **Two-Class Decision Forest** component.
 Find the result titled: **“Trains a classification or regression model in a supervised manner…”**

      ![](../images/lab07-image24.png)

-1. Before proceeding with the next step, please drag the Two-Class Decision Forest component toward the left to align it properly
+1. Before proceeding with the next step, please drag the **Two-Class Decision Forest** component toward the left to align it properly

 1. Connect the Model and the Data

     • From the Two-Class Decision Forest, drag a line from the output port to the left input of the Train Model component (This provides the model to be trained)

     • From the Split Data component, drag a line from the left output port (Results dataset 1 / 70%) to the right input of the Train Model block (This provides the training dataset)

       ![](../images/lab07-image25.png)

 1. Confirm the Train Model Block

    • The block should now display:

-          Left input = Untrained model
+         - Left input = Untrained model
-          Right input = Dataset
+         - Right input = Dataset
-          Output = Trained model
+         - Output = Trained model

     • This confirms it’s correctly wired to perform training.